-Competition can be stiff as there are roughly 232 million international immigrants worldwide, and half of them are concentrated to just 10 countries (Spain, Australia, Canada, France, UK, United Arab Emirates, Saudi Arabia, Germany, Russia, USA); predominantly for their high incomes and enticing employment prospects.
-The added benefit of exposure to new languages, cultures and networking opportunities is an invaluable asset for your professional career.
+Competition can be stiff as there are roughly 232 million international immigrants worldwide, and half of them are concentrated in just 10 countries (Spain, Australia, Canada, France, UK, United Arab Emirates, Saudi Arabia, Germany, Russia, USA); predominantly for their high incomes and enticing employment prospects.
+The added benefit of exposure to new languages, cultures, and networking opportunities is an invaluable asset for your professional career.
 However, as with many inspirational stories out there, the hardest part is taking the first step, and arguably that first step starts with a great, international CV.

 Recent developments within the EU have made working in Europe a whole lot simpler.
 February 2005 saw the launch of the Europass website: an online portal providing templates to combat cultural requirements between countries and present a comprehensive way for creating your CV.
 So whether you’re drawn to Spain’s picturesque beaches or Germany’s spirited beer festivals, it’s just a matter of filling in the gaps.

-When it comes to submitting your CV however, you may still encounter issues you may not have even thought of.
+When it comes to submitting your CV, however, you may still encounter issues you may not have even thought of.
 Here’s how to navigate your way around them:

 - Include a photo.
 This should be close to your personal details and towards the top of your CV.
 Why?
 Employers simply want to put a face to the applicant.
-A passport sized, professional photo is all that is needed.
+A passport-sized, professional photo is all that is needed.
 It does not need to be quite as poker-faced as your passport though; stupefy them with your smile!

-- Include personal information such as nationality, date of birth and gender.
+- Include personal information such as nationality, date of birth, and gender.

 - Include a photo for a UK application.
 British people are a little more camera shy than the rest of Europe and it is practically unheard of to attach a photo to your CV, whereas in Germany or Spain you would.

 - Go over 2 pages.
-Although there are no strict rules about this, your CV should be no longer than two A4 sized pages.
+Although there are no strict rules about this, your CV should be no longer than two A4-sized pages.

 - List your references.
 It’s just not necessary unless the employer requests them (which is hardly ever in Europe).

 It’s the classic “you say tomato (to-mah-toe), I say tomato (to-may-toe)”, except by “tomato” we mean CV and resume.
-For all the Europeans out there a resume in America is basically an American-styled CV (American CVs are much more elaborate and typically for academic purposes).
-The objective here is to avoid any “yadda, yadda” and be concise when detailing your education, work experience and other relevant interests.
+For all the Europeans out there, a resume in America is basically an American-styled CV (American CVs are much more elaborate and typically for academic purposes).
+The objective here is to avoid any “yadda, yadda” and be concise when detailing your education, work experience, and other relevant interests.
 Still uncertain?
 Here’s how you hop on the American job wagon:

 - No more than two pages max!
 One is preferable.

-- Adjust grammar to suit American-English.
+- Adjust grammar to suit American English.

 - Include too much personal information e.g. marital status (unless the position requires it).

 - Include your age.
-Due to stricter privacy laws employers in the US have no legal right to know your age (unless local, state or federal law requires it) so, unless you really want to, leave this part out.
+Due to stricter privacy laws employers in the US have no legal right to know your age (unless local, state, or federal law requires it) so, unless you really want to, leave this part out.

-Featured on Forbes top 10 list for Rich Countries With The Lowest Unemployment Rates and also the Most Popular Countries For Immigration, Australia seems to entice immigrants for more reasons than just its corked hats and wacky wildlife.
-Could it be because it offers one of the highest average salaries in the world and also more job openings than suitable skilled workers?
+Featured on Forbes top 10 on the list for Rich Countries With The Lowest Unemployment Rates and also the Most Popular Countries For Immigration, Australia seems to entice immigrants for more reasons than just its corked hats and wacky wildlife.
+Could it be because it offers one of the highest average salaries in the world and also more job openings than suitably skilled workers?
 Follow these tips for a “ripper” (really great) Australian CV: